top of page

 I had the chance to speak afterwards to 23 year old Simon Zhu, who is based in Munich.
 He was looking forward with a little nervousness, but with great honour, to Tuesday night’s concert with the London Symphony Orchestra at The Guildhall, marking 120 years of the LSO.
 Zhu performed the first movement from Paganini’s first violin concerto on an 18th-century violin dubbed Il Cannone (The Cannon), which was named after its explosive sound and inspired many of Paganini’s compositions.

-Simon commented later this week to me after Tuesday's audience reception ….to insert
+Simon commented to me later this week after Tuesday's Gala Concert at The Guildhall,

-King Charles III, as Patron of the LSO, attended Tuesday’s special performance of classical music, which also celebrated the cultural relations between London and the city of Genoa.
+King Charles III, as Patron of the LSO, and marking its 120 years, attended Tuesday’s special performance of classical music, which also celebrated the cultural relations between London and the city of Genoa.
+Please see the social media of the Gala Concert of 15th October at The Guildhall, from LSO, Premio Paganini, Italian Embassy. https://www.royal.uk/news-and-activity/2024-10-16/the-king-attends-a-london-symphony-orchestra-concert

 Paganini’s music was firmly in my thoughts again when I remembered my Genoa visit of last September at Palazzo Tursi in their public Paganini museum, related in my photos below.
 I am hoping to revisit Genoa next January to firm up further research for my book “From Pine Nuts to Palaces”.